The adic tame site: Localizations

-\begin{definition} A prepseudo-adic space~$X$ is called \emph{strongly (tamely) local} if~$X$ satisfies the equivalent conditions of \cref{characterizationlocal}.
-A \emph{strongly \'etale (tame) point} (in the category of prepseudo-adic spaces) is a strongly (tamely) local pseudo-adic space~$S$ such that~$\underline{S}$ is the spectrum of an affinoid field and $|S| = \{s\}$ where~$s$ is the closed point of~$\underline{S}$. \end{definition}
+\begin{definition} A prepseudo-adic space~$\cX$ is called \emph{strongly (tamely) local} or \emph{strongly (tamely) henselian} if~$\cX$ satisfies the equivalent conditions of \cref{characterizationlocal}.
+A \emph{strongly \'etale (tame) point} (in the category of prepseudo-adic spaces) is a strongly (tamely) local pseudo-adic space~$\xi$ such that~$\underline{\xi}$ is the spectrum of an affinoid field and $|\xi| = \{s\}$ where~$s$ is the closed point of~$\underline{\xi}$. \end{definition}

 In~\cite{Hu96}, Proposition~2.3.10 Huber proves the following: